andreasabel/inCode/entry/introduction-to-singletons-3.md

 ```

 Hm.
 This doesn't feel right.
 We can't knock on an opened door..can we?
 Is there
-a way we can restrict this function to only work on *opened* doors?
+a way we can restrict this function to only work on *non-opened* doors?
 Or, more
 generally, is there a way to be more expressive in the manner in which we can
 restrict functions?

 There are a couple of ways of doing this --- we're going to look at two possible
-ways involving singletons and the *singletons* library.
-Both of these methods
+ways that singletons and the *singletons* library help with.
+Both of these
-allow us to write dependently typed functions that are "type-safe" in more
+methods allow us to write dependently typed functions that are "type-safe" in
-expressive ways than before.
+more expressive ways than before.

 Note that we'll be exploring ways that are "generalizable" --- to different
 types of restrictions that might be more complicated than just "cannot be